 Obtain and distribute important information on the Regional and National Contests to State Contest winners and their families, the Lodges, and the State Association.

-Provide a Hospitality Room for State and Regional Contests
+Provide a Hospitality Room for State and Regional Contests.

 Obtain sizes and order uniforms for the 6 State Contest Winners attending the Regional Contest well in advance of the Regional Contest.